FrancisBanville/ms_interpreting_probabilities/README.md

 spatiotemporal variability of interactions, may effectively capture network structure across space and time.
 This facilitates the investigation of ecological hypotheses about interactions at broad spatial and temporal scales.
+Yet, inferring network structure through sampling for binary interactions assumes independence among interactions, which might not accurately represent reality.
+Covariation among interactions could exist even without conditioning interactions on others, e.g. an interaction between two taxa could be more probable when another interaction occurs.
+The consequences of this assumption of independence have yet to be empirically examined.

 There are at least two distinct approaches to sample binary interaction networks from probabilistic interaction webs across space, for example, when attempting to predict a binary interaction network for each of a number of locations within a given region.
+Both approaches assume independence between interactions.
 The first approach involves performing a singular Bernoulli trial for each pair of taxa based on their regional probability of interaction.
 In employing this approach, every pair of taxa predicted to interact in the metaweb of binary interactions will be treated as interacting in all local webs where they co-occur.
 This will result in local pairwise interactions without spatial variation.
 The second approach is to independently sample each of the local webs of probabilistic interactions, which can be achieved by first generating distinct probabilistic interaction networks for each location.
 These local webs of probabilistic interactions may vary in taxa composition and interaction probabilities.
 Subsequently, binary interaction networks can be independently sampled for each location, introducing spatial variation in binary interactions.

 In @fig:sampling, we compare the average connectance of binary interaction networks resulting from these two sampling techniques, where regional and local